 Office of Academic Affairs

-The Office of Academic Affairs encompasses six academic divisions, the Library, the Center for Teaching Learning, and Leadership, and the Center for Distance Learning.
-Each area is designed to play an integral part in ensuring student success.
+The Office of Academic Affairs encompasses the Library, the Center for Professional Enrichment, TCC Online and 8 academic divisions.
+Each area plays an integral part in ensuring student success.

 In addition to academic divisions, students may also find it advantageous to learn about academic computing resources and academic enrichment opportunities that also support the success of TCC students.

 The Academic Calendar is approved annually by the TCC Board of Trustees.
-The calendar contains semester and session begin and end dates, holidays, exams days, and the annual graduation commencement day.
-It is important to note that the Academic Calendar does not contain information regarding registration deadlines, withdrawal deadlines, etc. Individuals interested in this information should visit the Online Academic Calendar, which includes College dates and deadlines (i.e., registration, financial aid) for the academic year.
+Academic semester and session begin and end dates, holidays, exams days, and the annual graduation commencement day.
+These dates and registration, withdrawal, financial aid deadlines can be found in the Online Academic Calendar.

 Faculty Credentials Manual

 Annually, the Office of Academic Affairs publishes a Faculty Credentials Manual (.pdf) that provides technical and procedural clarification for individuals responsible for faculty selection and credentialing.
-The procedures, forms, and general information within are consistent with the Southern Association of Colleges and School's (SACS) Comprehensive Standard #20 in the area of Programs, section on Faculty.
+The procedures, forms, and general information within are consistent with the Southern Association of Colleges and School Commission on Colleges (SACSCOC) Faculty Credentials Guidelines and Comprehensive Standard 3.7.1 in the Principles of Accreditation.